gpegues/MKDocs_Dev/docs/M365/Bookings/BookingsGovernance.md

 This plan applies to all consolidated Riverside County employees and departments, that utilize Microsoft Bookings for scheduling appointments and managing calendars.

 ## 3. Roles and Responsibilities
-- **RCIT:** Responsible for the configuration and maintenance of Microsoft Bookings.
+- **RCIT:** Responsible for the configuration and maintenance of Microsoft Bookings in alignment with cloud policy.
 - **Department Heads:** Ensure that their teams are trained on the proper use of Bookings and adhere to the governance plan.
 - **Users:** Comply with the policies and procedures outlined in this governance plan when using Microsoft Bookings.